nuclia/nucliadb/nucliadb_performance/README.md

 ```bash
 DEBUG=true venv/bin/nucliadb
 ```
-You can change the way NucliaDB is started if you want to test other drivers (pg, tikv, etc).
+You can change the way NucliaDB is started if you want to test other drivers (pg, local, etc).

 And finally run the tests:
 ```bash